Royal Society: 21st century

-In October 2020, the Royal Society’s “Science in Emergencies Tasking – COVID” group (SET-C) published a report titled COVID-19 vaccine deployment: Behaviour, ethics, misinformation and policy strategies, led by sociologist Melinda Mills.
+In October 2020, the Royal Society's "Science in Emergencies Tasking – COVID" group (SET-C) published a report titled COVID-19 vaccine deployment: Behaviour, ethics, misinformation and policy strategies, led by sociologist Melinda Mills.

 The report examined behavioural and policy issues surrounding vaccine uptake, including how governments might respond to misinformation online.

-Commentators such as former Supreme Court Justice Jonathan Sumption subsequently discussed the limits of regulating online content, arguing in a 2021 opinion column that “science advances by confronting contrary arguments, not by suppressing them.”
+Commentators such as former Supreme Court Justice Jonathan Sumption subsequently discussed the limits of regulating online content, arguing in a 2021 opinion column that "science advances by confronting contrary arguments, not by suppressing them."

-Elon Musk fellowship controversy

 In October 2025, the Financial Times reported that the Royal Society had discussed the fellowship status of Elon Musk.
 According to the Society's statement to the newspaper, its incoming president Sir Paul Nurse had written to Musk, asking him to consider resigning his fellowship if he felt unable to promote or support science.
 The Society told the FT that Musk did not respond on that point and that staff concluded it was not in the Society's interests to pursue disciplinary action.